gyucheonheo/gyucheonheo.github.io/_posts/2024-02-05-My-First-Zero-Day.md

 comments: false
 ---

-It's not pleasant to share news that I have encountered my very first zero day.
-However, I should mark and have to write it down.
+Sharing the news of encountering my first zero-day isn't a pleasant task.
+Nonehtelss, it's essential to document and make note of my experience and solutions.